nancysakhiya/chat-with-ollama/README.md

 ## 🚀 Features

 - 💬 Real-time chatbot interaction with Mistral via Ollama.
-- 🌐 Simple and clean web interface using Django templates and JavaScript.
+- 🌐 Simple and clean web interface using Django templates.
 - 🛡️ Local deployment – no internet or OpenAI API required.
 - 📦 Lightweight and privacy-friendly.